 - It is protective against cell death in healthy cells yet prevents cancer cell growth, metastasis, and replication.
 (13)

 - Curcumin inhibits COX thereby decreasing prostaglandins and arachidonic acid inflammatory pathways.
 (9)

-Turmeric is constantly revealing more and more reasons to be added to daily life and is becoming a first line therapy for intervention of chronic inflammatory and oxidative diseases.
+Turmeric is constantly revealing more and more reasons to be added to daily life and is becoming a first-line therapy for the intervention of chronic inflammatory and oxidative diseases.

 “Let food be thy medicine” ~ Hippocrates